 Initially, Evans identified the stone throne as the seat of the mythical king of Crete, Minos, evidently applying knowledge from Greek mythology.
 Other archaeologists suggest that the throne room was a sanctuary of a female divinity and that a priestess who sat there was the person who represented her on earth.

 According to most archaeologists, the throne itself may have actually had more religious than political significance, functioning in the re-enactment of epiphany rituals involving a High Priestess, as suggested by the iconography of griffins, palms, and altars in the wall-paintings.
 More recently, it has been suggested that the room was only used at dawn at certain times of the year for specific ceremonies.

 At that time, the palace at Knossos seems to have been modified in a minor way in order to include features such as the throne room.
-Especially, the stylized paintings of heraldically opposed griffins were popular in later era Mycenaean wall painting but not seen before in Crete.
+The stylized paintings of heraldically opposed griffins were especially popular in later-era Mycenaean wall painting but uncommon prior to this in Crete.

 For instance, similar wall decoration was also found in the throne room of the Mycenaean palace of Pylos in the Peloponnese.